hepplerj/Dissertation/ch1.dissertation.Heppler.md

 landscape.
 Nearly 5,000 years ago, the landscape of the present Bay Area had largely taken shape.[^7]

-Below ground, the Valley was supplied by a regional aquifer that consisted of multiple Pleistocene aquifers grouped into upper and lower systems.
+Below ground, the Valley was supplied by a regional aquifer consisting of multiple Pleistocene aquifers grouped into upper and lower systems.
 These groundwater systems were replenished primarily through precipitation, stream channels, and, today, artificial recharge ponds.
 The presence of rock faults